Blog: Great dental experiences, life and wellness dentistry

 (-written by Dr. Nicole Medley, shared with her permission)

 3/26/20 – WE ARE CURRENTLY CLOSED and are eager to return to the office to see patients soon.
 However, the latest COVID-19 recommendations from the California Dental Association call for dental practices to only treat limited “life threatening” and “emergency care.”
 We believe this is in the best interest of our patients, team and public health, so we have closed temporarily at this time.
 Dr. Grace remains on-call for dental emergencies, as needed.
 Please call our office if you are experiencing an urgent matter.
+In the meantime, please know that we have always taken health, safety and wellness measures seriously.
+Disinfection, sterilization, best practices always been in place for infections diseases that we are mindful that could be encountered daily, including but not limited to: Influenza, Hepatitis A/B/C, HIV, Ebola, SARS, H1N1.
+When we reopen, we will continue to do our best to promote safety for our patients and team.

 In addition to usual established protocols, we: